 We are always keen to welcome new members...

-Click below for information on how to join our Club.
+Click below for information on how to join us.

-The videos below show Rotarians from Great Britain and Ireland, and (second video) within Yorkshire, explaining
+The videos below show Rotarians in action, and (second video) within Yorkshire, explaining

 the perceptions and the reality of being a member of Rotary.

 Rotary is the world's largest service organisation with 1.2 million members, in 32,000 clubs, in over 200 countries of the world.
 Rotary membership is open to business and professional people.

 The objectives of Rotary are the same throughout the world.
 They include the promotion of community service, the maintenance of high standards in business and professional practices, the advancement of international understanding, and the development of fellowship.

 Many of our charitable activities are detailed on other pages notably the annual York Rotary Dragon Boat Challenge but in addition to the wide range of local charities supported, York Rotary has also contributed to many overseas projects including the eradication of polio, bringing clean water to villages, and many disaster appeals.

 Through our various activities, fellowship and friendship is developed.
 Our social events are many and varied, formal and informal, sporting and otherwise; please consult our diary page for examples.